Corpus Linguistics (PGT) ENGLANG5094

 By the end of this course students will be able to:

-■ apply specialist modern digital technologies to English language data in a range of current fields, including concordance analysis, collocate analysis, semantic prosody, and authorship studies;
+■ apply specialist modern digital technologies to English language data in a range of current fields, such as concordance analysis, collocate analysis, keyword analysis, and corpus stylistic analysis;

-■ identify and construct creative solutions to research questions about the English language best solved through corpus linguistics;
+■ identify, and construct creative solutions to, research questions about the English language best solved through corpus linguistic approaches;

-■ develop a research question of appropriate complexity about the English language, and investigate this using one of the specialist technologies introduced in the course;
+■ address a chosen research question of appropriate complexity about the English language using one of the technologies introduced in the course.